KWAR

-KWAR (89.9 FM, "Your Sound") is a radio station broadcasting a Top 40 (CHR) music format.
+KWAR (89.9 FM, "Your Sound") is a radio station broadcasting a contemporary hit format.
 Licensed to Waverly, Iowa, United States, the station is owned by Wartburg College.

 History

 The Federal Communications Commission issued a construction permit for the station on April 27, 2005.
 The station was assigned the call sign KWER on June 25, 2007, and on April 8, 2008, changed its call sign to the current KWAR.
 On August 7, 2008, the station received its license to cover.